storybookjs/marko/docs/writing-docs/doc-blocks.md

 #### Controls

-The controls inside a props table are configured in exactly the same way as the [controls](../essentials/controls) addon pane.
+The controls inside an ArgsTable are configured in exactly the same way as the [controls](../essentials/controls) addon pane.
 In fact you’ll probably notice the table is very similar!
 It uses the same component and mechanism behind the scenes.

 ### Source